29 Easy Halloween Mantel Ideas to Boo-tify Your Living Room

 Decorating your mantel for Halloween doesn't have to be creepy or complex.
 Use oversize pumpkins around the hearth (the warty kinds are the best).
 Balance their weight with a variety of hanging wreaths and simple mantel adornments.

-Give flight to a basic wall bracket by making a faux bat sconce.
-Wrapped books and a shiny black candlestick offer worthy mantel companions.
+Give flight to a basic wall bracket by adding a faux paper bat.
+Wrapped books and a shiny black candlestick offer worthy Halloween mantel companions.
+Try displaying a handmade bat garland to complete the look.

 Crow's Nest Mantel Decoration